Douglas S. Ladle, “Teaching the Fall of Adam and Eve,” Religious Educator 5, no. 1 (2004): 41–55.

 A: Satan falsely said that they would not die; but, to entice them to partake, he added the truth that they would have their eyes opened and gain knowledge to eventually become as God.

-The role of Eve.
 The discussion about Eve’s role in the Fall is one of the most important parts of the lesson.
 We read of her actions in Moses 4:7–12:

 And he [Satan] said unto the woman: Yea, hath God said—Ye shall not eat of every tree of the garden?
 (And he spake by the mouth of the serpent.)